tweaselORG/appstraction/README.md

 * Set the clipboard content.
 * Get the app ID and version for an app file (`.apk` on Android, `.ipa` on iOS).
 * Install and remove root certificate authorities.
-* Configure the proxy settings.
+* Configure the proxy settings, optionally using WireGuard instead of a regular proxy.

 Appstraction is written in TypeScript and provides comprehensive type definitions to make development easy.